rfernandezdo/rfernandezdo.github.io/docs/blog/posts/2024/20240228_Azure_Policy_Github.md

 ---
 # Manage Azure Policy GitHub Action

+It's recommended to review:

+- [Azure Policy]
+- [Writing Your First Policy in Azure with Portal]
+- [Writing Your First Initiative in Azure with Portal]

+[Azure Policy]: 20240224_Azure_Policy.md
+[Writing Your First Policy in Azure with Portal]: 20240226_Azure_Policy_first_policy.md
+[Writing Your First Initiative in Azure with Portal]: 20240227_Azure_Policy_first_initiative.md

 ## Overview

 The **Manage Azure Policy** GitHub Action empowers you to enforce organizational standards and assess compliance at scale using Azure policies.
 With this action, you can seamlessly integrate policy management into your CI/CD pipelines, ensuring that your Azure resources adhere to the desired policies.